liudashuai121/liudashuai121/README.md

 - 👋 Hi, I’m @liudashuai121
-- 👀 I’m interested in python
+- 👀 I’m interested in JAVA and BIGDATA
-- 🌱 I’m currently learning kafka
+- 🌱 I’m currently learning DW DataWarehouse
 - 💞️ I’m looking to collaborate on no
 - 📫 How to reach me concanct with my wechat lmx_233_ if you want